cosmosgame/save-the-world/content/growing-up/_index.md

 draft: false
 weight: 20
 ---
-Earlier I promised a much more clearer explanation for things like why we had the Trump presidency.
-In this section we are going to answer questions like:

-* Where did the authoritarian mindset come from?
-Why is it still with us?
-* Why did a small number of Republicans defy Trump?
-They did this at great risk to their careers and possibly even their lives.
-Where did they get the courage to do that?
-* What happens when someone really gets the point of college.
-How is their viewpoint different from someone who hasn't gone to college.
-There is a big difference.
-How do we bridge that divide?
+In this section I am going to tell a story.
+A story of where we have been and where we are right now.
+A story that is unfinished but with strong hints of what wants to happen next.

+I named myself based on a story (The Odysssey) so I know a bit about the power of finding the right story.
+Finding the story that transforms and strengthens me.
+Makes things clearer.
+Gives me courage and a direction.
+We all need to find our own story.
+The reason why we came to earth.
+But we also need to find our shared story.
+What is it that we are meant to do together?

-Spiral Dynamics provides useful answers to these questions.
-I call it a theory, but it might be better understood as a unifying story that helps us make sense of things.
-I'm going to talk about it in this section.
+Spiral Dynamics can maybe provide this shared story.
+Although it was originally conceived as a scientific theory I think it is better seen as an explaining story.
+A story that helps us make sense of things.

-First I will explain the basics of the theory/story, and then I will dive into how it can be put to practical use, including answering the above questions.
+In the first sub-section I am going to introduce the theory and then tell the story.
+In the next sub-section I am show how to put it to practical use.